Who has to take a driver education course?

 Do you guarantee that a driver’s license will be secured?

-No driving school can guarantee that a driver’s license will be secured, and SC DMV regulations forbid us from making such guarantees.
+No driving school can guarantee that a driver’s license will be secured, and SC DMV regulations forbid us from making such promises.
 We make every effort to train the student in such a way that they should easily pass the road test and obtain a driver’s license, but the student does need to test and pass alone.